|

 repopulating

-are proving both economically feasible and ecologically beneficial.
+programs are proving both economically feasible and ecologically

-programs will help insure the continued viability of freshwater species
+Captive breeding programs will help insure the continued viability of

 To

-If in the creation of this guide we have inadvertently infringed
+are copyright free.
+If in the creation of this guide we have

-on any copyrighted photography please inform us and the photograph in
+infringed on any copyrighted photography please inform us and the image

 question will be replaced immediately.